LoopNav: Benchmarking Spatial Consistency in World Models: Introduction

-Although memory modules are essential for enabling world models to maintain spatial consistency, their design, training, and evaluation remain underexplored.
+A key challenge underlying spatial inconsistency is the need to retain and utilize information over long temporal horizons.
+In principle, addressing this challenge requires models to maintain representations of previously observed spatial structures and re-anchor them upon revisitation.
+However, mainstream Transformer-based architectures are typically limited to short context windows due to the quadratic scaling of the attention mechanism \citep{vaswani2017attention}, making it difficult to directly incorporate long-range dependencies spanning hundreds or thousands of frames.

+To mitigate this limitation, prior work has explored augmenting world models with memory mechanisms that enable long-term information retention \citep{graves2014neuralturingmachines}.
+These mechanisms may take various forms, including explicit spatial representations such as maps \citep{CMP,yang20253dmem3dscenememory}, coordinate systems \citep{wang2023gridmmgridmemorymap}, or graph-based structures \citep{savinov2018semiparametrictopo,kim2022topologicalsemanticgraphmemory}, as well as implicit representations based on learned embeddings or attention \citep{parisotto2017neuralmapstructuredmemory,cut3r}.
+While these approaches provide promising directions, they highlight a broader challenge: enabling models to maintain coherent spatial representations over long horizons remains an open problem.

+Despite its importance, spatial consistency remains underexplored, particularly in terms of how it is supported, learned, and evaluated.
 A major reason for this gap is the absence of datasets that explicitly demand spatial consistency.
 Most existing datasets are designed for open-ended exploration, where agents continually encounter novel structures and objects while rarely revisiting previously seen locations.
-As a result, world models trained on such data tend to rely on global environmental priors to hallucinate plausible next frames, rather than leveraging episodic memory to reconstruct previously observed content.
+As a result, world models trained on such data tend to rely on global environmental priors to generate plausible observations, rather than leveraging episodic memory to reconstruct previously observed content.
 Meanwhile, evaluation metrics often prioritize visual fidelity and short-term temporal smoothness over long-term spatial coherence or logical consistency.
-This leads to models that function more as visually impressive but impractical ``dream machines'', lacking reliability for downstream decision-making tasks.
+This leads to models that function more as visually impressive but impractical ``dream machines'', limiting their applicability in downstream decision-making tasks.